 API and Financial Aid

 API accepts all forms of financial aid and adjusts a student’s payment schedule based on disbursement dates of financial aid awards, provided the student’s home university has completed and returned a finalized Financial Aid Verification Form (FAVF).
-The FAVF and any amount not covered by financial aid, as well as the $250 security deposit and any additional fees, is due by the standard payment due date.
+The FAVF and any amount not covered by financial aid, as well as the $250 security deposit and any additional fees, are due by the standard payment due date.

 Financial Aid Timeline and Checklist